Oxygen saturation is the fraction of oxygen saturated hemoglobin relative to total hemoglobin (unsaturated + saturated) in the blood.

 Therefore, from the point of view of the health and oxygenation of the body, it would be better to walk for 15 minutes a day instead of spending an hour or more in the gym 2-3 times a week.

-The most effective exercise I have found for flushing out lymph is the mini-trampoline (rebounder).
+The most effective exercise for flushing out lymph is the mini-trampoline (rebounder).
 Two minutes of bouncing can clear all the lymph and triple the production of white blood cells, a super immune booster.

 Dr. KP Buteyko is a physiologist and clinician who dedicated 50 years of his life to the study of respiration.

-According to Buteyko, sick people breathe using their upper chest and inhale more air, causing reduced levels of oxygen in the body’s cells.
-Chest breathing causes us to take in too much air by inhalation and constricts the blood vessels.
+According to Buteyko, sick people breathe using their upper chest and inhale more air, causing reduced oxygen levels in the body’s cells.
+Chest breathing causes us to inhale too much air and constrict blood vessels.

 Open your windows

-The fresh air will bring extra oxygen into your home and even if you are constantly breathing oxygen through a cannula, each time you speak or open your mouth fresh air containing higher oxygen levels can be drawn into your body.
+The fresh air will bring extra oxygen into your home.
+Even if you are constantly breathing oxygen through a cannula, fresh air containing higher oxygen levels can be drawn into your body each time you speak or open your mouth.

 Drink adequate amounts of filtered water.
 Water that has been filtered through an effective filtration system helps the body to use oxygen effectively.

 Drinking filtered water is necessary to reap the full benefits of oxygenation.
-Restructured or ionized water is micro-grouped (creating smaller groups of water molecules) and will thus provide higher levels of hydration and oxygenation at the cellular level.
+Restructured or ionized water is micro-grouped (creating smaller groups of water molecules) and will thus provide higher hydration and oxygenation levels at the cellular level.

 They are rich in antioxidants that fight the harmful effects of free radicals and thus protect oxygen-carrying blood cells.